Representative William W. O’Brien

 First Vice Chair, House Rules Committee

 William W. O'Brien (D) has served the residents of North Providence in District 54 since first being elected in November 2012.
 He was named a Deputy Majority Leader in April 2014.
-Representative O'Brien is a member of the House Finance Committee and chairs its Environment/Transportation Subcommittee.
-He also serves as the first vice chair of both the House Corporations Committee and the House Rules Committee and is a member of the Permanent Joint Committee on State Lottery.
+Representative O'Brien is a member of the House Finance Committee and chairs its Public Safety Subcommittee.
+He also serves as the first vice chair of both the House Corporations Committee and the House Rules Committee, and is the chair of the Permanent Joint Committee on State Lottery.

 During the 2023 session, Representative O'Brien introduced a new law which addresses lead pipes in homes by creating a lead water supply replacement program for both public and private service lines, with a requirement that all affected lines are replaced within 10 years.
 He sponsored another new law that will help address the current shortage of educators in Rhode Island schools by temporarily removing the limit on the number of days that retired teachers, administrators and staff members can return to work as substitute employees during any school year.
 He also reintroduced legislation which mandate the arming of campus police officers at the state's public colleges.